 For intermediary speakers only

-DISCLAIMER : there is no point reading this part but sheer curiosity if you are still struggling to handle daily conversation.
+There is no point reading this part but sheer curiosity if you are still struggling to handle daily conversation.
 You should rather learn by heart the vocabulary you saw in this session and move on to session 2.

 An equivalent of be is either adalah or ialah.
 But you will mostly meet them in the formal language.

-A common structure is to use itu (that) at the place you would put be in an English sentence.
+Another common structure is to use itu (that) at the place you would put be in an English sentence.

 Some words derived from sanskrit or arabic do have a masculine and feminine form :